gligneul/LuaWorkshop2018/slides.md

 ### Arrays in Pallene

-- The same data structure is manipulated both by Lua and Pallene
 - Pallene uses the same underlying structure that the Lua interpreter does
 - According to the gradual guarantee, Pallene code should either behave like the equivalent (untyped) Lua code or raise a type error